GoldenCoqui/GoldenCoqui.github.io/_posts/2024-08-13-learning-rust.md

 I enjoy learning Rust and hope to become a master at it, if you know anything about Rust and have things to help me learn please email me some projects to try.

 **P.S.
-The Rust Programming Language Book I mentioned is free at https://doc.rust-lang.org/book/ or if you have Rust installed on your machine it is on your native device type run rustup doc --book.
+The Rust Programming Language Book I mentioned is free at https://doc.rust-lang.org/book/ or if you have Rust installed on your machine it is on your native device type `rustup doc --book`.
 Thank me later and hope it helps people intrested in Rust :)**